jirbthagoras/tcp-chat/README.md

   list all members in your room.

-- `/whisper [target] [message]` whisper a messaeg to one of the member in your room.
+- `/whisper [target] [message]` whisper a message to one of the member in your room.

+### ToDo

+1. Add graceful shutdown.
+2. Add private room feature that accessed by code.